 - The crowned eagle is the 5th largest and 9th heaviest present-day eagle.

 - Females are usually larger than males by 10-15 %

-- Crowned eagle is often considered one of the 10 strongest land animals (compared to other phyla and weight ranges).
+- The crowned eagle is often considered one of the 10 strongest land animals (compared to other phyla and weight ranges).

-- Crowned eagle is believed to be the strongest bird of prey in relation to its own body mass.
+- The crowned eagle is believed to be the strongest bird of prey in relation to its own body mass.

 - Crowned eagle hunts for large prey more often than other raptors.
 Its menu includes e.g. mandrills, which may weigh over 30 kg (66 lb)!

 - It has been observed that one of the crowned eagles` sounds lures the monkeys, which allows the bird to attract them into its close proximity to attack them subsequently.

 - Crowned eagle can lift prey weighing more than itself, although it is rather a rarity.

 - Fastest animals – Top 10

 - Largest sharks Top 10